Karan-Bharti1/RMS-Frontend/README.md

 ## 🚀 About Me
 Hi there! 👋.
-I am currently learning Full Stack Web Development with a focus on the MERN stack (MongoDB, Express.js, React, and Node.js).
-I'm passionate about building dynamic, user-friendly web applications and continuously improving my skills.
+I am currently learning Full Stack Web Development with a focus on the MERN stack (MongoDB, Express.js, React, and

-l

-### Backend

-- 🧠 **Node.js + Express** for RESTful APIs
-- 🗄️ **MongoDB + Mongoose** for database
-- 🔐 JWT-based login with roles (`Manager`, `Engineer`)

----

 ## 🔐 Roles & Login System

 - **Manager**: Can assign engineers, manage projects, track team capacity